sonic-net/SONiC/doc/port_link_training/port-link-training-design.md

 ### Scope
 This document is the design document for port link training feature on SONiC.
 This includes the requirements, DB schema change, DB migrator change, yang model change and swss change.

-The link-training controls in this document is SAI specific, the Gearbox design is outside the scope of this document.
+The link-training hardware controls in this document is SAI specific, while the Gearbox design is outside the scope of this document.

 ### Abbreviations